iamnabeelrahman/iamnabeelrahman/README.md

 # 👋 Hi, I'm Nabeel Rahman

-A **Software Engineer** with a strong focus on **Backend** and **Full-Stack Development**.
-I specialize in building scalable, maintainable, and performant applications using modern technologies.
+A **Software Engineer** with expertise in **Backend** and **Full-Stack Development**, focused on building **scalable, maintainable, and production-grade applications**.
+I combine technical depth with practical problem-solving to deliver systems that are reliable, efficient, and business-ready.

+---

 ## 🚀 Current Roles & Projects

 - **Full-Stack Developer** at [SaralGroups™](https://www.saralgroups.com/)
-  Building and scaling real-world software systems.
+  Driving development and scaling of real-world software systems.

 - **Founder / Core Contributor** at [Saral Events](https://events.saralgroups.com/)
-  Simplifying event management with a user-first, scalable platform.
+  Building a market-competitive, organiser-focused event management platform designed for scalability and simplicity.

+---

 ## 🧰 Tech Stack